Wafflespeanut/wafflespeanut.github.io/_posts/2018-12-31-swift-experience-report.markdown

 [^7]: Although, protocols marked with `class` can only be implemented by classes.

-[^8]: Unit tests in Rust need to exist in the same module.
-They can stay outside, but they won't have access to any internally used types.
-Also, a Rust project can output any number of libs, but only one executable.
+[^8]: They need to exist in the same module.
+They can stay outside, but they won't have access to any internally used types, whereas in Swift, you can mark packages as `@testable` in imports just for testing.

 [^9]: Speaking of the future, Swift has [NIO](https://github.com/apple/swift-nio) for event loops and futures (again, somewhat similar to Rust).